ishitamehta028/ishitamehta028/README.md

-- 👋 Hi, I’m Ishita
+- 👋 Hi, I’m Ishita !
 - I am 21, currently pursuing Software Engineering

-- 📫 How to reach me - drop a mail at ishitamehta028@gmail.com
+- 📫 How to reach me - Drop me a mail at ishitamehta028@gmail.com

 <!---
 ishitamehta028/ishitamehta028 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.